maraquepo/maraquepo/README.md

   ### About Me
-  As a software engineer, I'm driven to tackle unique problems as it challenges me to learn and grow.
-The fast pace evolving nature of the software engineering field inspires me to continuously learn new technologies.
-Enrolling as a student in Hack Reactor's advanced software engineering immersive has allowed me to work with other software engineers in various sprints creating full-stack applications using Agile methodologies.
+  I’m a highly committed Full Stack Software Developer with a passion for delivering creative and innovative business solutions with forward-thinking vision.
+My leadership and communication skills from past jobs in the tech industry have allowed me to demonstrate my ability to collaborate effectively within cross-functional teams to deliver fast business values.
+With full stack development experience, I am excited to look for roles where I can grow my technical skills and demonstrate my problem-solving abilities.
+The fast pace evolving nature of the software engineering field inspires me to continuously learn about new technologies.

   ### Top Repos
   - [Book Nook](https://github.com/Screen-Devs/book-nook)